 As homework, extracurricular activities and social engagements start to pile up, it's easy to see how busy it is to be a modern student.
 With university applications to consider as well, it can be a real challenge to stay on top of things.
 This is where our study skills program — and our tutoring experts — can have a positive effect, helping students take on any project more effectively with practical strategies for planning, managing and prioritizing their schedules and workloads.

 The Tools to Succeed from Grade 4 to High School Graduation and Beyond

-Strong foundations are vital for long-term success.
-So our study skills program in Nova Scotia is all about the kind of transferable skills and strategies that can be applied immediately in the classroom — as well as in university and professional settings later on.
+A solid foundation leads to success.
+For that reason, Sylvan's study skills program in Nova Scotia is designed to equip teens with transferable skills and strategies that can be used in the classroom and, after that, at university and in career settings.
 Because we see the bigger picture, we’re always dedicated to instilling lifelong knowledge that can help your son or daughter thrive personally and academically.
 Help your child take on any challenge with confidence: find out how we can enhance his or her skillset.

-- How to better manage time and workloads.
+- How to manage time and workloads more effectively.

 - Proven strategies for short-term and long-term target setting.